codemagic-ci-cd/codemagic-docs/content/flutter-configuration/flutter-projects.md

 Codemagic provides several options: `channel Stable`, `channel Beta`, `channel Master`, or a specific version.

-Setting the Flutter version in workflow editor is possible in the build section of your workfor editor.
+Setting the Flutter version in workflow editor is possible in the build section of your workflow editor.

 Alternatively, you can leverage [Flutter Version Management (FVM)](https://fvm.app/docs/getting_started/overview) by selecting the `from FVM configuration` option.
 This automatically sets the Flutter version from your project's `fvm_config.json` file, located at the root of your project in the `.fvm` directory.
 If this file does not exist, the build will fail.